Distributionally Robust Policy Learning via Adversarial Environment Generation: Appendix

 \subsubsection{Pendulum task}

 \textbf{Control policy training.} We use an open-sourced implementation of the Soft Actor Critic (SAC) algorithm (\url{https://github.com/astooke/rlpyt}).
-Some tricks \citep{kostrikov2020image} are also found to be helpful: (1) actor and critic share the same convolutional layers, and only the critic updates them; (2) before training starts, a fixed number of steps (10$\%$ of the replay buffer size) are collected with the initial policy, and these steps are kept in the replay buffer throughout training (to alleviate catastrophic forgetting).
+Some tricks \cite{kostrikov2020image} are also found to be helpful: (1) actor and critic share the same convolutional layers, and only the critic updates them; (2) before training starts, a fixed number of steps (10$\%$ of the replay buffer size) are collected with the initial policy, and these steps are kept in the replay buffer throughout training (to alleviate catastrophic forgetting).
 During re-training at each iteration, actor and critic models are saved at the step when the reward is the highest, and then loaded at the next iteration.
 Replay buffer is re-used between iterations.

-For all settings (Landmark, Digit, Urban), the same policy network structure is used: two convolutional layers with 16, 32 channels, 6, 4 kernel sizes, 4, 2 strides, zero paddings; additionally the actor has two linear layers each with 128 units, and the critic has two each with 256 units; ReLU activation is applied at all layers.
+For both settings (Landmark and Digit), the same policy network structure is used: two convolutional layers with 16, 32 channels, 6, 4 kernel sizes, 4, 2 strides, zero paddings; additionally the actor has two linear layers each with 128 units, and the critic has two each with 256 units; ReLU activation is applied at all layers.
 Other hyperparameters are listed below.

+\textbf{Cost of an image for DRAGEN training.} For normalizing the cost of an environment between $[0,1]$, the lower bound corresponds to the pendulum not moving at all with itself hanging downwards, and the upper bound corresponds to the cost when the policy is trained using the true states of the pendulum instead of the camera image.

 \textbf{Generative modeling.} The encoder and decoder of the autoencoder follow a symmetric pattern: the same number $L$ of layers are used; the encoder uses convolutional layers with 4 kernel size, 2 stride, and 1 padding, which downsizes the image by a factor of 2 at each layer; the decoder uses convolutional layers with 3 kernel size, 1 stride, and 1 padding, which preserves the image size, but uses upsampling with a scale factor of 2 after each convolutional layer.
 We find that a good autoencoder with low reconstruction loss is essential to generating images of high qualities, and thus we run more epochs of embedding training at the first iteration of DRAGEN training.
 For all baselines and DRAGEN, the same number $K$ of new images is generated at each iteration.
 Additional hyperparameters are shown below.